juampi92/auto-updater/README.md

 ## Commands
  * `check` Compares the two versions.
 Triggers: 'git-clone', 'check.up-to-date', 'check.out-dated'
  * `download-update` Downloads the update.
 Triggers: 'update.downloaded', 'update.not-installed','download.*'
- * `force-extract` Extracts (or installs) the update reeplacing old files (it doesnt delete untracked files).
+ * `extract` Extracts (or installs) the update reeplacing old files (it doesnt delete untracked files).
 Triggers: 'update.extracted'
  * `diff-dependencies` Returns an array of dependencies (only the names) that dont match.
 Returns an empty array if there's no difference.
 Requires the 'check' command first.

 Warning: do not run this methods in other order.